paketphp/fram/README.md

 Fram (_Swedish_ in front) is a view framework for PHP.
 Fram's goal is to fit everywhere, new projects, existing projects, side by side with other frameworks, thus Fram is a flexible framework that can fit into many scenarios.

-Fram is a view framework only, based on a route a view can rendered.
+Fram is a view framework only, based on a route a view can be rendered.
 Other things necessary for a project like database handling, authentication, template rendering or logging, is not within the scope of Fram.

 Fram's design is based around a few core interfaces, Fram ships with a few implementations of these interfaces, but it is  up to the user of Fram to customize it based on project needs.
 Each core interface is designed to be as small as possible making the implementation trivial, thus extending Fram for projects needs should be possible within minutes.